perolo/golicense/README.md

 # golicense - Go Binary OSS License Scanner

+This is a fork of https://github.com/mitchellh/golicense Initially inteded for experimenting with a local file containing information from previous executions.
+Most modules are the same from build to build.
+The github limiting is quite annoying and prevents regression builds that traps licence or module changes.

 golicense is a tool that scans [compiled Go binaries](https://golang.org/) and can output all the dependencies, their versions, and their respective licenses (if known). golicense only works with Go binaries compiled using